Maximizing Machine Learning Accuracy with Video Annotation & Labeling :

 Single Image Method

-The single image video annotation method is the traditional technique that extracts each frame from the video and annotates the frames one by one.
+The single-image video labeling method is the traditional technique that extracts each frame from the video and annotates the frames one by one.
 The video is broken into several frames, and each image is annotated using the traditional image annotation method.
 For example, a 40fps video is broken down into frames of 2,400 per minute.

 The single image method was used before annotator tools came into use; however, this is not an efficient way of annotating video.
 This method is time-consuming and doesn’t deliver the benefits a video offers.